waltercoan/waltercoan/README.md

 I am a cloud solutions architect, university professor and authorized instructor for AWS, Microsoft and NVIDIA.

-I have been part of the Microsoft Most Valuable Professional Award MVP program since 2020, and also since 2025 I am part of the Dapr Meteors program.
+I have been part of the [Microsoft Most Valuable Professional Award MVP program since 2020 (Azure and Internet of Things)](https://mvp.microsoft.com/pt-BR/MVP/profile/cc41c51c-7042-ea11-a812-000d3a8cc830), and also since 2025 I am part of the [Dapr Meteors program](https://dapr.io/community/program/).

 My academic background is in Information Systems Development and Distributed Systems and Wireless Sensor Networks at Pontifícia Universidade Católica do Paraná PUCPR.